SAP-samples/build-apps-enablement/BuildShow/251-A_TA_BTP-Build_Code_ProcessAutomation/251A_Build_Process_Automation_optional.md

 ### Create an SAP Build Process Automation project from a template

-1. Click <a href ="https://sap-build-academy-devtest.eu10.build.cloud.sap/lobby"> Lobby</a> to open the entry page of SAP Build Apps.
+1. Click <a href ="https://sap-build-academy-devtest.eu10.build.cloud.sap/lobby"> Lobby</a> to open the entry page of SAP Build Process Automation.
 <br><i>Verify once that you are logged in with the right user id and copy the id for use later. </i><br><br>
 ![](./Images/Image0.png)